samnissen/maxminddb-docker/README.md

 might only work for a limited amount of time -- see Maxmind documentation for more information.

-The result is you must set two build arguments &ndash;
-URLs which must be found on the Maxmind dashboard, and using your API key, which you must retrieve after registering, and modify per Maxmind's instructions.
+This results in multiple changes:

+1) You must register to Maxmina dn retrieve two
-The `maxmind_geolite2_city_link` is the link for the GZIP-ed GeoLite2-City database, and the `maxmind_geolite2_city_csv_link` is the ZIP-ed GeoLite2-City-CSV, which can be found on the GeoIP2 > Download Files section of the Maxmind account page as of December 2019.
-Notice the `token` key has been replaced with `license_key`, per instructions.
+URLs which must be found on the Maxmind dashboard, on the GeoIP2 > Download Files section of the Maxmind account page as of December 2019.
+These URLs must be modified using your API key per Maxmind's instructions.
+(The `token` key has been replaced with `license_key`, for instance.)

+2) These URLs must be saved in the `secrets` directory with any naming convention you prefer.
+Note that for this README, the files are named:
+- `geolite2citytar` is the link for the GZIP-ed GeoLite2-City database, and
+- `geolite2citycsv` is the ZIP-ed GeoLite2-City-CSV file

+3) These links must be used during build, and so you must build the container yourself.

+## Warning
+During build, the GeoIP2 database is converted into a SQLite database - it will likely take hours to build the image.

 ## Using it

 ```
-docker build \
+DOCKER_BUILDKIT=1 docker build \
+--no-cache \
+--progress=plain \
+--secret id=geolite2citytar,src=secrets/geolite2citytar.txt \
---build-arg maxmind_geolite2_city_link="https://download.maxmind.com/app/geoip_download?edition_id=GeoLite2-City&date=20501231&license_key=abcdefghijklmnop&suffix=tar.gz" \
+--secret id=geolite2citycsv,src=secrets/geolite2citycsv.txt \
---build-arg maxmind_geolite2_city_csv_link="https://download.maxmind.com/app/geoip_download?edition_id=GeoLite2-City-CSV&date=20501231&license_key=abcdefghijklmnop&suffix=zip" \
+--squash \
 -t maxminddb https://raw.githubusercontent.com/samnissen/maxminddb-docker/master/Dockerfile

 docker run --restart=always -p 8080:8080 -d -it samnissen/maxminddb

 curl -XGET localhost:8080/api -d 'ip=8.8.4.4'